IGPenguin/mobile-toolkit/README.md

 ### aweb
 * `aweb "google.com"` Open link passed as an argument in web browser

-### aoptions
-* `aoptions` Open system settings on a specific activity
-* You can choose from quick presets
-	* Developer settings
-	* Locale settings
-	* Date & time
-	* Wifi settings
-	* Storage management
-	* Power usage
-	* Root settings activity
-* Or you can choose from exhaustive list of all available options
-* `aoptions 1` you can also specify preset as argument

 ### aloremipsum
 * Insert long text into focused field
 * Useful for testing layouts

-### aemulator
-* Start any of your installed Android emulators

 ### acamera
 * Start camera application